92green/react-entity-editor/README.md

 ## What does it help with?

 - ### User actions and UI flow
   You'll usually want to ensure that the user is warned before deleting an item, or that they receive visual feedback after an item has been successfully saved.
-React Entity Editor provides an easy, declarative way of configuring the confirmations and status notifications involved with each type of user action, and comes with a default configuration that should suit most editors.
+React Entity Editor provides an easy, declarative way of configuring the series of confirmations and status notifications involved with each type of user action, and comes with a default configuration that should suit most editors.
 Read more about actions, workflows and tasks TODO.

 - ### Declarative configuration
   Each editor is configured almost entirely in a single config file, including the definition of all operations that may take place in your editor (e.g. requests to create, update or delete items), and any parts of the configuration can be added to or overridden as needed.
 Read more about EntityEditorConfig TODO.

 - ### Keeping track of requests
-  React Entity Editor stores state about each async operation, whether they are pending, successful or have errored, and makes this available to you via props.
+  React Entity Editor keeps knowledge of the state of each async operation, whether they are pending, successful or have errored, and makes this available to you via props.
 And regardless of whether an operation is synchronous or asynchronous, the code you write for React Entity Editor doesn't have to change.

 - ### Prompts and modals
   React Entity Editor comes with a modal (using react-modal TODO) that already works with the UI flow setup, just add CSS for it.
-Or if you need more control you can provide your own or choose to work with its props directly.
+Or if you need more control you can provide your own, or choose to work with its props directly.

 ## Installation